greeksharifa/greeksharifa.github.io/_posts/2020-05-27-github-usage-09-overall.md

 git status

 # 결과 예시 1:
-On branch master
+On branch main
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.

 nothing to commit, working tree clean

 # 결과 예시 2:

-On branch master
+On branch main
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.

 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)